andreberg/Countdown/README.markdown

 What Is It?
 -----------

 Countdown is a Mac OS X utility application that allows the user to pick from a set of pre-defined actions to execute when the timer reaches zero.
+You can find some [screenshots](http://github.com/andreberg/Countdown/wiki/Screenshots "Countdown Screenshots") in the Wiki.

 Features
 --------